WDI-SEA/racer-game-lab/README.md

 #### Starter code

-There is no starter code for this project other than blank HTML, CSS, and JS files located in the code folder of this repo.
+Use the start code folder.
 Here are some tips on how to get started:

 - Start simple!
 Ask yourself what the MVP of this project is.
-- Create HTML and CSS files that create one red square div and one blue, lined up on the left side of the screen.
+- Create CSS styles that create one red square div and one blue, lined up on the left side of the screen.
 ```
-Your squares should have this CSS style rule- position: 'relative'.
-Use the "top" / "left" CSS properties to position the squares.
+background-color: red;
 ```
 - In your JS, create some variables to keep track of the position of your two squares
 ```